backtrace-labs/backtrace-unity/README.md

 ```
 Notes:
 - if you setup `BacktraceClient` with `BacktraceDatabase` and your application is offline or you pass invalid credentials to `Backtrace server`, reports will be stored in database directory path,
-- `BacktraceReport` allows you to change default fingerprint generation algorithm.
-You can use `Fingerprint` property if you want to change fingerprint value.
-Keep in mind - fingerprint should be valid sha256 string.,
+- `BacktraceReport` allows you to change default Fingerprint generation algorithm.
+You can use `Fingerprint` property if you want to change Fingerprint value.
+Keep in mind - Fingerprint should be valid sha256 string.
+By setting `Fingerprint` you are instructing the client reporting library to only write a single report for the exception as it is encountered, and maintain a counter for every additional time it is encountered, instead of creating a new report.
+This will allow better control over the volume of reports being generated and sent to Backtrace.
+The counter is reset when the offline database is cleared (usually when the reports are sent to the server).
+A new single report will be created the next time the error is encountered.
 - `BacktraceReport` allows you to change grouping strategy in Backtrace server.
 If you want to change how algorithm group your reports in Backtrace server please override `Factor` property.

 If you want to use `Fingerprint` and `Factor` property you have to override default property values.
 See example below to check how to use these properties: